 1.1 On 6 April 2014 the Regulators Code came into force which had implications for all Local Authority Enforcement Policies.
-On 17 June 2015 a revised enforcement policy was agreed following consultation and an equality impact assessment.
-A further review, of the policy, was conducted in November 2017.
+On 17 June 2015 a revised Regulation and Enforcement enforcement policy was agreed following consultation and an equality impact assessment.
+Further reviews, of the policy, were conducted in 2017 and 2019.